One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

 - Imagine living with the same 50-75 people for your entire life.

-This is the life that humans lived for 90% of human existence.
-And this is the way, as the theory suggests, we were meant to live.
+This is the life that humans have lived for 90% of human existence.
+And this is the way, as the theory suggests, we are meant to live.

 The way we live today is drastically different from the way human beings have lived for the bulk of our existence.
 This is what the theory behind Paleo is based on.